probmods/probmods2/exercises/13-appendix-js-basics.md

 ## Exercise 3: Arrays and Objects

 A) Write an array of even numbers between 0 and 10 inclusive.
+(You can either write this out manually, using the underscore `_.range()` function, or writing a recursive function.)

 ~~~~
 ~~~~